rdunlop/unicycling-convention-guide/_guides/overall.md

     * How to get there by unicycle

     * How to get there by public transport

+    * GPS coordinates of the meeting location, and a link to an online-map which has a pin (e.g. Google maps)

 * Maps of the courses (e.g. 10k, Marathon)